linkcd/blog-hexo/source/_posts/Jump-start-Kubernetes-with-Docker-Desktop-on-Windows-10.md

 ---
-title: Jump-start Kubernetes with Docker Desktop on Windows 10
+title: Jump-start Kubernetes and Istio with Docker Desktop on Windows 10
 date: 2019-10-05 19:57:31
 tags:
 - Docker